alexnavtt/place_net/README.md

 ## Docker Installation

 PlaceNet also comes with a docker compose build setup for the simplest installation.
 There are two separate Dockerfiles due to the docker requirements of cuRobo being somewhat difficult to get around.
-The first simply creates a cuRobo docker image, which requires that the nvidia contianer runtime be the default setting, and that Docker Buildkit be disabled.
+The first simply creates a cuRobo docker image, which requires that the nvidia container runtime be the default setting, and that Docker Buildkit be disabled.
 If either of those two conditions are not met, cuRobo will not be able to scan your GPU hardware during installation.

 **Step 1 - Install docker**\
 Refer to the [official install guide](https://docs.docker.com/engine/install/) for setup